Is Bitcoin a Pyramid Scheme?

 Is Bitcoin a pyramid scheme?

-Bitcoin is NOT a pyramid scheme, as there is no reward for buying tokens.
-There have been, however, platforms that used Bitcoin in their scams, but that changes nothing about the coin itself.
-After all, the US dollar is not a pyramid scheme, although it is often used in many of those!
+Bitcoin is NOT a pyramid scheme, as there is no reward and guaranteed returns for buying BTC coins.
+Be wary of the people who claim otherwise.
+However, there have been many platforms that used Bitcoin in their scams, but that tells nothing about the coin and technology behind it.
+Criminals are always amongst the first adopters of new technologies, be it cars, shoes, cell phones, guns, or any other useful instrument.
+Bitcoin is just another technology that they can use in their schemes.
+After all, the US dollar is not a pyramid scheme, too, although it is often used in most of those.